arangodb/docs/3.8/analyzers.md

 - `pipeline` (array): an array of Analyzer definition-like objects with `type` and `properties` attributes

+{% hint 'info' %}
+Analyzers of types `geopoint` and `geojson` cannot be used in pipelines and will make the creation fail.
+These Analyzers require additional postprocessing and can only be applied to document fields directly.
+{% endhint %}

 **Examples**

 Normalize to all uppercase and compute bigrams: